shakes76/PatternAnalysis-2023/recognition/README.md

 Submission Date: 20/10/2023

 ## Problem Description:
 The ADNI (Alzheimer's Disease Neuroimaging Initiative) Brain Dataset includes both MRI (Magnetic Resonance Imaging) and PET (Positron Emission Tomography) scans.
 By analysing these scans using deep learning models, we can effectively detect whether a patient has Alzheimer's disease.
-In this project, a Siamese Neural Network will be utilised to assist in the classification of brain scans into one of two categories: Alzheimer's Disease (AD) or Normal Cognitive Ability (NC).
+In this project, a Siamese Neural Network will be utilised to assist in the classification of brain scans into one of two categories: Alzheimer's Disease (AD) or Normal Cognitive ability (NC).

 ## Description of Algorithm:
 A Siamese network consists of two identical neural networks with the same weights and parameters, each of which takes in an input images.
 The main objective of an SNN is to differentiate between two images i.e. provide a measure of similarity between the inputs.
 The outputs of the networks are 128-dimensional feature vectors which are fed into a contrastive loss function, which calculates a similarity measure between the two images.
 The siamese network should effectively be trained to distinguish between a brain scan which shows AD and NC, the embeddings for a certain class should be groups together and separated for different classes.
 To classify an image into one of two classes, a Multi Layer Perceptron was trained to take in the feature embedding from the Siamese Neural Network and classify it into one of two classes: Alzheimer's Disease (AD) or Normal Cognitive Ability (NC).